 Additionally, when people ask to be added to the DNC list, the telemarketer has to comply and keep that customer on the list for at least one year.

 Some people say that telemarketing in Singapore is challenging because of all the rules, but it’s not as daunting as it seems.
-If you stuck in a rut, then maybe you should contact a telemarketing specialist to help you out.
+If you are stuck in a rut, then maybe you should contact a telemarketing specialist to help you out.

 With a little creativity and perseverance, you can make it work.

-There are a lot of observable similarities between Singapore and general rules of telemarketing, but like any market, it does have its quirks.
+There are a lot of observable similarities between Singapore and the general rules of telemarketing, but like any market, it does have its quirks.
 By being able to keep these quirks in mind, one can develop a better telemarketing strategy that is efficient enough to be sustainable.

 One of the best ways to facilitate this process is to avail of the services of an appointment setting or lead generation company that can make the process easier for you.
 Marketing teams can also benefit from the expertise that these third-party vendors have.
+Outsourcing your telemarketing process to a reputable lead generation company like Callbox can help your marketing team focus on their main responsibilities, increase efficiency, save costs, and acquire higher-quality leads.